hirooaoy/Stampbook/STAMP_CREATION_WORKFLOW.md

 - Ensure the entire stamp design fits within the border with no cropping at edges.
 ```

+**Note:**
+- Choose ONE best color for each stamp that matches the subject
-**Note:** Do NOT include state/country outlines in prompts - keep stamps clean and focused on the subject.
+- Do NOT include state/country outlines in prompts - keep stamps clean and focused on the subject.

 **Shape Selection Guide:**
 - **Wide horizontal rectangle** - valleys, panoramic views, waterfront buildings, beaches, wide landscapes, historic districts